 Step 1 Determine the Exposure Code: One determines the exposure source which may be blood, bodily fluid or an instrument contaminated with blood (e.g., scalpel).
 If none, then the risk of HIV transmission is nil.
 If the answer is yes, then one has to determine the type of exposure:

 If exposure occurred to intact skin, then the risk of acquiring HIV is nil

-If exposure occurred to mucous membrane or in an area of the body where the skin was not intact (e.g., ulcer), one should determine the volume of fluid exposure - few or large drops and the duration of contact.
+If exposure occurred to mucous membranes or in an area of the body where the skin was not intact (e.g., ulcer), one should determine the volume of fluid exposure - a few or large drops and the duration of contact.

-If the exposure was via percutaneous, then was it via a superficial abrasion or a solid needle?
+If the exposure was percutaneous, then was it via a superficial abrasion or a solid needle?

 What type of needle was involved?
 Large bore hollow needle and was it used to obtain blood from the patient’s vein or artery?

 Step 2 Status of Patient: it is important to know the HIV status of the patient.
 If negative, then PEP is not required.
 If the patient was HIV positive, what was the viral titer (low or high?) and CD4 count.
 If the HIV status of the patient is unknown, clinical judgment and the patient’s past medical history is necessary to determine the status.

 Step 3 Decision on Treatment: Once the above data are collected post-exposure prophylaxis is determined.
 In general, if the risk of HIV exposure is low, then there is no need for treatment, but the observation is recommended.
 Individuals at high risk for HIV exposure are offered post-exposure prophylaxis.
 There are always some cases where the risk may be indeterminate because the patient may not be available for testing.
 In such cases, one should weigh the benefits of HAART versus the potential adverse effects.